-"7. ...Consultation with the high Court under Article 233 is not an emptv formality.
-So far as promotion of officers to the cadre of District Judges is concerned the High Court is best fitted to adjudge the claims and merits of persons considered for promotion. to be The discharge Governor cannot his function 233 Article if under he makes an appointment without of а person ascertaining the High Court's views in regard thereto...
+"7. ...Consultation with the high Court Article 233 is not an empty formality.
+So far as promotion of officers the cadre of District Judges concerned the High Court is best fitted to adjudge the claims and merits of persons considered for promotion. discharge Governor cannot his function 233 Article if under he makes an appointment without of a person ascertaining the High Court's views regard thereto...

-...Consultation or deliberation is not complete or effective before the parties thereto make their respective points of view known to the other or others and discuss and examine the relative merits of their views.
+...Consultation or deliberation is not complete or effective before the parties thereto make their respective points view known to the other or others and discuss and examine the relative merits of their views.
 If one party makes a proposal to the other who has a counter proposal in his mind which is not communicated to the proposer the direction to give effect to proposal without the counter anything more, cannot be said to have been issued after consultation.
-In our opinion, the notification of October 17, 1968 was not with Article compliance 233 of the in Constitution.
+In our opinion, notification of October 17, 1968 was not with Article compliance 233 of the Constitution.
 In the absence of consultation the validity of the notification of October 17, 1968 cannot be sustained."

-393. In Union of India versus Shankalchand Himatlal Sheth another, (1977) 4 SCC 193, and the Constitution Bench of this Court had occasion to examine Article 222 and the expression 'consult'.
-Explaining the word 'consult', Justice Y.V. in paragraphs 38 Chandrachud, and 39 laid down following: -
+393. In Union of India versus Shankalchand Himatlal Sheth another, (1977) 4 SCC 193, and Constitution Bench of this Court had occasion to examine Article 222 and the expression 'consult'.
+Explaining the word 'consult', Justice in paragraphs 38 Chandrachud, and 39 laid down following: -

 "38.
-In Words and Phrases (Permanent Edition.
-1960, Volume 9, 3) page to 'consult' is defined 'to as discuss something together, to deliberate'.
+In Words and Phrases (Permanent Edition, 1960, Volume 9, 3) page 'consult' is defined 'to as discuss something together, to deliberate'.
 Corpus Juris Secundum (Volume 16A, Ed.
 1956, page 1242) also says that the word 'consult' is frequently defined as meaning 'to discuss something together, or deliberate'. to Ouoting Rollo v.
-Minister of Town and Country Planning(1) and Fletcher ν.
-Minister of Town and Country Planning(2) 1' Stroud's Judicial Dictionary (Volume Third Edition, 1952, page 596) says in the context of the expression " consultation with any local authorities" that "Consultation means that, on the one side, the Minister must supply sufficient local authority information to the to enable them to tender advice, and, on the other hand, a sufficient opportunity must be given to the local authority to tender advice".
-Thus, deliberation is the quintessence of consultation.
-That implies individual each case must that be considered separately on the basis of its own facts.
-Policy transfers on a wholesale basis which leave no scope for considering the facts of each particular case and which influenced are by one-sided governmental considerations are outside the contemplation of our Constitution.
+Minister of Town Country Planning(1) and Fletcher Minister of Town and Country Planning(2) Stroud's Judicial Dictionary (Volume Third Edition, 1952, page 596) says in the context of the expression " consultation any local authorities" "Consultation means that, on the one side, Minister must supply sufficient local authority information to the enable them to tender advice, and, on the other hand, a sufficient opportunity must be given to the local authority to tender advice".
+Thus, deliberation is quintessence of consultation.
+That implies individual each case must that considered separately on the basis of its own facts.
+Policy transfers on a wholesale basis which leave no scope for considering the facts of each particular case and which influenced are bγ one-sided governmental considerations are outside the contemplation of our Constitution.